-When planning ahead, you can talk to people about your wishes and what matters to you, but it is usually better to write them down.
+When planning ahead, you can talk to people about your wishes and what matters to you, but it is usually better to write them down (pages 66 to 73).

 A written record of your wishes (preferences) for your care and what is most important to you is sometimes called an anticipatory care plan or an advance care plan.